quilt/etk/doc/src/ch02-lang/ch02-expressions.md

 octal    = @{ "0o" ~ ASCII_OCT_DIGIT+ }
 ```

 There is no limit for the length of integer literals.
+While expressions support
+both signed and unsigned integers, the result of the expression must
+non-negative and fit within the width of the corresponding `push` instruction.

 #### Labels